andfaulkner/chess-game-test/docs/design.md

 ---

 -   Making pieces move
-    -   Create input boxes (to and from)
+    !
+Create input boxes (to and from)

+    -   Make submitMove able to control pieces

+    -   Add EditorConfig

     -   Make clicking a cell select a piece if piece is present
         -   Selecting piece inputs the cell coordinates into the box
     -   Disable swap sides once a move is made
     -   Block invalid moves
         -   If invalid: